Load devtools package

 }

-Now, let’s search for my_collection in the database and see if signature is added to the collection.
+Now, let’s search for "my_collection" in the database and see if the signatures are added to the collection.

 collection_tbl <- SigRepo::searchCollection(